Noob404studio/NinjaRipper_1.7.1_Blender/README.md

 - No animation/bone support (static meshes only)

 ## Credits
-- Original NinjaRipper tool & 2.79 importer by **blackhole12 / ripper**
+- Original NinjaRipper tool & 2.79 importer by blackninja
-- Blender 5.0 port & fixes by [Noob404studio]
+- Blender 5.0 port & fixes by **Noob404studio**

 Feel free to report issues or submit fixes via pull requests, I will add you to the credits list.